Natural Flood Management

 How does it work?

 Anyone with land can implement natural flood management measures.
 This could include anything from planting trees or a hedge to changing the way farmland and moorland is managed so that it absorbs more water.
-Our practical guide for farmers gives information on a range of measures including their purpose, where on the landscape to use them, the benefits to the landowner, an idea of costs and maintenance.

 If you’re interested in implementing natural flood management measures on your land, visit the Natural flood management in Calderdale page for more information.
+Here, you'll find our practical guide for farmers which provides information on:

 Natural flood management measures